-The Board recommends that stockholders approve the 2006 Plan.
-If the requisite stockholder approval of the 2006 Plan is not obtained, the 2006 Plan will not take effect.
-If such approval is not obtained, the Company may continue to grant awards separately under the 2006 Plan in accordance with the current terms and the current share reserve under the 2006 Plan.

-The affirmative vote of the holders of at least a majority of the outstanding shares of the Common Stock present or represented by proxy and entitled to vote at the Annual Meeting is required to approve the 2006 Plan.
+The Board recommends that stockholders approve the Amendment.
+If the requisite stockholder approval of the Amendment is not obtained, the Amendment will not take effect.
+The affirmative vote of the holders of a majority of the outstanding shares of the Common Stock present or represented by proxy and entitled to vote at the Annual Meeting is required to approve the 2006 Plan.